Urological Research Foundation's home page

 The Medical Director of the URF, Dr. William J. Catalona, leads one of America's premier teams of physicians and scientists in this endeavor.
 Providing the support to them that would accelerate the progress for both treatment of prostate cancer and the search for a cure is a primary goal of the URF.

-The URF also supports QUEST, a free newsletter to inform readers of the latest advances in prostate cancer treatment.
+The URF also supports QUEST, a free newsletter to inform readers of the latest advances in prostate cancer treatment and research as well as this website.

 A focus on genetic studies is the new direction for cancer research and present resources of the Foundation are allocated so that Dr. Catalona may continue his prostate cancer research relating to sib-pair analysis (pairs of siblings), genotyping and follow up molecular genetics.